Classic roast beef and yorkshire pudding

 If you’re looking for a classic, hearty meal that’s perfect for any special occasion or Sunday dinner, then look no further than this recipe for roast beef and Yorkshire pudding.
 This beloved British dish features succulent, tender roast beef served alongside fluffy, golden-brown Yorkshire puddings.
 Roast potatoes and gravy finish this dish off.

-If you think of a meaty dish that would pair perfectly with the Boschendal 2019 Shiraz you immediately think of roast beef, delicious gravy and pillowy Yorkshire puddings.
+If you think of a meaty dish that pairs perfectly with the Boschendal 2019 Shiraz, you immediately think of roast beef, delicious gravy, and pillowy Yorkshire puddings.
 It’s the perfect comfort food to enjoy while watching rugby.

 For the roast beef, use either leaner topside (which is also more economical) or deboned rib roast, or whole sirloin.

-Choose the size cut you require and adjust your cooking time accordingly.
-You can roast potatoes in the roasting tray provided your piece of meat is at least 2 kgs ) to allow the required cooking time) alternatively, roast separately and I can highly recommend my best ever duck fat roast potatoes (use sunflower oil if you don’t have duck fat).
+Select the desired size cut and adjust your cooking time accordingly.
+You can roast potatoes in the roasting tray provided that your piece of meat is at least 2 kg to allow the required cooking time.
+Alternatively, roast separately, and I highly recommend my best-ever duck fat roast potatoes (use sunflower oil if you don’t have duck fat).

-Please note that in these images I sliced the meat with the grain which is incorrect.
+Please note that in these images, I sliced the meat with the grain, which is incorrect.
 You should always slice meat against the grain.
-I did this so as to fit the composition of the meat in the serving dish.
+I did this to fit the composition of the meat in the serving dish.

 Yorkshire pudding recipe